-Undoubtedly Fame is the best.
-All seats from all their theaters are available on the net.
-Other theaters reserve only few rows for the internet (which may not be a bad thing but they should increase the quota for internet users).
+Undoubtedly Fame (now Inox) is the best.
+All seats from all their theatres are available on the net.
+Other theatres reserve only a few rows for the internet (which may not be a bad thing but they should increase the quota for internet users).

 They seem to have invested time in the product but then it is not rocket science.
 Others have put in effort in making something simple complicated.
 Few points about Fame,